 What’s your role at Schroders?

-So, my official title is Global Insurance Analyst intern.
+So, my official title is Global Insurance Analyst intern, working in the Distribution division.
 A lot of what I’ve been doing has been research based, which to some people might be boring, but to me it’s been really interesting.
 I’ve also been creating account plans - so looking at past dealings with clients and then thinking how we can create a strategy for them moving forward.
 What I’ve really liked is that even as an intern, I’m given the opportunity to use my research and knowledge to interpret where the company should go in the future.
 This isn’t just at a regional or national scale but at a global level.
 One thing I’ve done to avoid limiting myself to global insurance is interacting and bouncing ideas off of other teams to get an idea of what they do in comparison to me.

 What stood out to you about Schroders?

 If I’m being totally honest, I hadn’t heard about them until a scholarship programme I’m a part of took me to an event hosted by Schroders.
 I ended up speaking to the head of their UK Marketing and this was my first introduction to the company.
 I learnt a lot about their passion when it comes to diversity and inclusion in the workplace.
 As well as that, a lot of senior individuals took the time to speak to us – it was clear they were very invested in the workforce of tomorrow.

 What is the culture like at the firm?